antononcube/Raku-WWW-OpenAI/README.md

         format => 'values');
 ```
 ```
-# Here's an example of how to create a loop over a list in Raku:
+# Here's an example of how to make a loop over a list in Raku:
 #
 # ```
 # my @list = (1, 2, 3, 4, 5);